flatironinstitute/CaImAn/docs/source/Installation.rst

 ::

-   conda install -c conda-forge --override-channels NEW_PACKAGE_NAME
+   mamba install -c conda-forge --override-channels NEW_PACKAGE_NAME

 You will notice that any packages installed this way will mention, in their listing, that they’re from conda-forge, with none of them having a